 Why Does 1080p Looks Bad on a 1440p Monitor?

 The world of technology is constantly evolving, and displays are no exception.
-While 1080p monitors used to be the standard for most users, introducing higher-resolution monitors has left many wondering whether upgrading is worth it.
+While 1080p monitors used to be the standard for most users, the introduction of higher-resolution monitors has left many wondering whether upgrading is worth it.
 If you’re considering upgrading to a 1440p monitor, it’s essential to understand why 1080p looks terrible on a 1440p monitor.

 Let us make one calculation: